yahiko00/UniverseGenerator/README.md

 Here is a short explanation of parameters in the user interface :

+- Seed                         : number generating the universe.
+- Distribution                 : distribution of the locations.
 - Width (px)                   : width of the universe in pixels.
 - Height (px)                  : height of the universe in pixels.
 - Number of Locations          : number of locations generated.